 Some rabbitry software programs such as Evans will allow you to print out an entry form that you can take to the show.
-You can also download one from the Nature Trail!
-Click here for a Print -Out Rabbit Show Entry Form.

 You will need to know the class of the rabbit you are showing (senior solid buck or broken junior doe, for example) and the ear number of the rabbit (which can actually be a combination of letters and numbers) and the breed (Holland Lop, Netherland Dwarf, Jersey Wooly, Mini Rex, etc).
 Be sure to indicate whether you will be showing in youth (ages 5 through 18) or open (all ages).